SaOYaD123/SaOYaD123/README.md

 - 👋 Hi, I’m @SaOYaD
-- 👀 I’m interested in ...learning
+- 👀 I’m interested in ... learning
-- 🌱 I’m currently learning ...linux
+- 🌱 I’m currently learning ... linux
-- 💞️ I’m looking to collaborate on ...programming
+- 💞️ I’m looking to collaborate on ... programming
 - 📫 How to reach me ...msg me on discord.{ discord username :saoyad }
-- 😄 Pronouns: ...innocent boy
+- 😄 Pronouns: ... innocent boy
-- ⚡ Fun fact: ...nothing
+- ⚡ Fun fact: ... nothing

 <!---
 SaOYaD123/SaOYaD123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.